 Since $\dim_{SW} [C]\ge 0$, we have wall-crossing formula

 where $T$ is the unique positive fiber class and $h$ is the genus of base surface of irrationally ruled manifolds (see \cite{LLwall}).
-In summary, $SW([C])\neq 0$.
+Since $[C]\cdot T\ge 0$ by Lemma \ref{int>0}, we have $SW([C])\neq 0$ by the wall-crossing and $SW(K_J-[C])=0$.
 Hence there is a curve in class $[C]$ passing through any given point since $\dim_{SW} [C]>0$. \end{proof}

 Next we will prove the first two statements of Theorem \ref{coneintro}, the cone theorem.